Imtiaz Bhatti: 1971 War

-Later Years
+Later years

-After the war, Bhatti was given the command of the No. 19 Squadron of PAF, he led the squadron from 1973 to 1974.
+After the war, Bhatti was given command of No. 19 Squadron of PAF; he led the squadron from 1973 to 1974.

 Service with the Ministry of Foreign Affairs

 After leaving PAF, he served as Ambassador / High Commissioner of Pakistan for Burundi, Madagascar, Malawi and Tanzania from 1990 until 1992.

-Post Retirement Life
+Retirement and death

 After returning from his ambassadorial duty, he happily settled in Sargodha, looking after family farmlands in the districts of Jhang and Sargodha concentrating on growing citrus and guava orchards, bamboo and forest plantations besides various food crops.

+Bhatti died on 2 July 2024, at the age of 91.

 Awards and decorations

 Sitara-e-Jurat Citation

 For his actions in the 1965 war, Bhatti was awarded the Sitara-e-Jurat, which is the third highest gallantry award of Pakistan.